tonytoma1/capstone-project/README.md

 Attribute | Type |  Description
 ------------- | ---------- | ----------
-storage_capacity_size | Storage Capacity size of device.
+storage_capacity_size | string (NOT NULL) | Storage Capacity size of device.
 Can be used in the storage-capacity api.

-service_provider_name |  Name of service provider for device.
-Can be used in service-provider api.
+service_provider_name |  string (NOT NULL) |  Name of service provider for device.
+Can be used in service-provider api. device_company_name | string (NOT NULL) |  Name of device manufacturer.
+Can be used in device-company api. condition_name | string (NOT NULL) | Condition of device.
+Can be used in the condition api. street_address | string (NOT NULL) | Address of customer used for selling/buying purposes.
+Can be used in client-temp or person api. state | string (NOT NULL) | State of customer used for selling/buying purposes.
+Can be used in client-temp or person api. zip | string (NOT NULL) | Zip code of customer used for selling/buying purposes.
+Can be used in client-temp or person api. country | string (NOT NULL) | Country of customer used for selling/buying purposes.
+Can be used in client-temp or person api. email | string (NOT NULL) | Email of customer used for selling/buying purposes.
+Can be used in client-temp or person api. total_price | double (NOT NULL) | Total price of users order.
+Can be used in new-orders api. username | string (NOT NULL) | Username for users account.
+Can be used in account api. password | string (NOT NULL) | Password for users account.
+Can be used in account api. device_name | string (NOT NULL) | Name of device for buying/selling purposes.
+Can be used in device api. device_price | double (NOT NULL) | Price of device for buying/selling purposes.
+Can be used in device api.